How to set up a successful sales SPIF

 SPIFs are often planned hastily

-That’s why it’s best to proactively plan SPIFs while building out your compensation plan design.
+That’s why it’s best to plan SPIFs while building out your compensation plan design proactively.
 Create a step-by-step process for adding unexpected SPIFs to minimize the risks of reactively introducing poorly executed programs.

 Poorly executed SPIFs are common

-Additionally, leaders usually calculate SPIF programs outside of their main commissions management services.
+Additionally, leaders usually calculate their SPIF program outside of their main compensation management services.
 In doing so, this increases the associated financial risk and makes it more difficult to track or analyze.
 So, it’s best to leverage a commission tracker that allows you to quickly add customized SPIF plans to facilitate compliance and control monitoring.

 Sales reps can’t keep their eye on the prize